ajithvallabai/tensorflow_march/README.md

 # tensorflow_march
-I am learning tensorflow from scratch .So i am recording what ever i am learning so that the world also could learn along with me
+I am learning tensorflow from scratch .So i am recording what ever i am learning so that the world also could learn along with me.if you are free you could also join this march.

 Prerequesties: